Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Improving Efficiency with Bases Arithmetic

 \section{Improving Efficiency with Bases Arithmetic}

-Under limited compute, it is impractical to save all task vectors for a large number of tasks $T$, and simply impossible when $T \to \infty$ in the online sequential setting.
+Under limited compute, it is impractical to save all task vectors for a large number of tasks $T$, and simply impossible in the online sequential setting with infinitely growing number of tasks.
 In this study, we focus on the unique computational bottlenecks of task vector methods that arise from operations that scale linearly with $T$.
 Let space complexity refer to \textit{persistent storage of parameters required to support any future arithmetic operations} (i.e., artifacts that must live on memory and/or disk in the long term), and time complexity refers to the number of \textit{elementary operations needed to produce an edited model prior to inference} from the stored artifacts.
 Under the setting of \citet{ilharco2022editing}, supporting task arithmetic operation requires a space complexity of $O(Td)$, since supporting task negation for any of the possibly randomly selected $T$ tasks means every $\tau_j$ must remain accessible.
-In terms of time complexity, task addition requires scanning and weighting all $T$ vectors during merging, which costs $O(Td)$ as well.
+In terms of time complexity, task addition requires scanning and weighting all $T$ vectors during merging, which costs $O(Td)$ for the combination step alone.
+The merging method $\mathcal{M}$ incurs additional per-task-vector processing cost $c_\mathcal{M}$ (e.g., computing per-task statistics, hyperparameter search, validation forward passes, or mask optimization), giving an effective merging cost of $O(Td \cdot c_\mathcal{M})$.
 Thus the naive method couples linear space in $T$ with linear-time merging, even if inference time remains $O(d)$ once the edited model is formed.

 We propose the framework of \textbf{Task Vector Bases}, compressing original $T$ task vectors into $M$ $d$-dim basis vectors $\{B_1, \dots, B_M\}$ with $M < T$.
 Bases arithmetic framework can be written as where bases addition replaces any $\tau_i$ with $B_i$, and negation for any of $T$ tasks can be recovered from saved bases.
 Our goal is to create a compact representation that preserves the information needed to support all existing task arithmetic operations and follow-up improvements built upon naive task arithmetic, while reducing both storage and time complexity from dependence on $T$ to $M$.